fedi-e2ee/public-key-directory-specification/Architecture.md

 compatible format.
 It stores the following information:

 * SHA-256 hash of some data
-* Ed25519 signature of the SHA256 hash
+* ML-DSA-44 signature of the SHA-256 hash
-* SHA-256 hash of the Ed25519 public key
+* SHA-256 hash of the ML-DSA-44 public key

-Each leaf should, therefore, only require 128 bytes of real storage.
+Each leaf should, therefore, only require 2484 bytes of real storage (32 + 2420 + 32).

+> [!NOTE]
+> SHA-256 is specific to version 1 of this protocol.
+Future versions **MAY** change the hash algorithm.

 ## Roles